Below you will find answers to some of the most commonly asked questions that we hear.

 Q. Do I need to pay if I’m only watching?

-However with your cheaper Adult Trail Pass you will still be able to use: The Vertical Roundabout, all Slides, Small Hamster Wheel, See Saw, Magic Roundabout, The Bowling Alley, Basket Ball Game, Various Golf Ball games, Laser Room and the activities on the Trail.
+With the Restricted Access Tickets you will still be able to use: The Vertical Roundabout, all Slides, Small Hamster Wheel, See Saw, Magic Roundabout, The Bowling Alley, Basket Ball Game, Various Golf Ball games, and the activities on the Trail.

-Adult Trail tickets with restricted access are only £9.
+Adult Tickets with restricted access are only £9.00

-Adult Trail Plus Passes are £14.
-But please bear in mind on the restricted rides you must give priority to the kids.
+Ages 5 to 25 can purchase full access tickets for £14.
+If 19 to 25 please bear in mind on the restricted rides you must give priority to the kids.

 The Trail has been devised with varying degrees of participation in mind and if members in your party want to stroll around the trail and avoid the obstacles, they can do.
 Likewise there are plenty of areas to sit down and relax.